 Put your subject notes and information in a shared online folder, like Google Drive.
 Ask questions, give examples, or provide sample answers in dot points.
 Whichever way you use it, keep it active.

 Avoid just reading over your notes.
 Make new notes to reinforce what you have learned.
 Find that favourite black pen and build up your handwriting muscle memory.
 The exams are written and you’ll want to get into that writing flow.

 Freestyling is great on the dancefloor, but not so much during a one-hour study session.
 Since your time is limited, it's important to have a plan or structure.
 Here are some ideas for setting a study agenda:

 - Get your mates to submit 1-2 goals or questions they want addressed before you get together or at the start of the session. whether it's in person or virtual

 - Have everyone do the same practice paper under exam conditions and go through the answers together.

 - Limit your discussions to one subject to manage the short time you have.
 It's better to have quality discussions than to jump from subject to subject.

 - Identify the person that's going to lead each topic for discussion, and come with questions for them.
 Take turns being the lead.

-Everyone attending should know what's happening ahead of time so they can bring the right materials and their A-game.
+Everyone attending the group should know what's happening ahead of time so they can bring the right materials and bring their A-game.

 Don't waste time